Bodhi Temple, Sagittarius

 This method was developed by Ophiuchus centuries ago and has been forgotten centuries ago.
 As of this journal entry, you can’t even call it a myth anymore.
 It’s nonexistent.

 Omicron and Theta’s bloodied hands immediately flashed into Olive’s mind.

 Was that the type of conducting that they used…?
 What in the world…?
 This was too much of a coincidence.

 With a chill seizing his spine, Olive threw the book back onto the table and quickly made his way out of the library.
 As soon as he stepped outside into the open hall, he was greeted and calmed by the cold, cool night air.
 A full moon was bleaching everything in light blue, and the silence was crept on by the trickling stream that ran alongside the hall.

 Olive let out a quiet breath and prepared to start forward.
 But then he froze.

-A woman stood there dressed in a crisp black and white suit.
-The blue moonlight cascading down in between the wooden beams of the hall fell in separated layers across her face and acted as a spotlight to the white band that glowed on her arm.
+A woman dressed in a crisp black and white suit stood in his path.
+The blue moonlight cascading down in between the wooden beams of the hall fell in separated layers across her face and acted as a spotlight on the white band that glowed on her arm.

 What was a peacekeeper doing here?
-No, that wasn’t the first question that came to Olive’s mind.
-The first question was—why on earth was she wearing sunglasses?
+No—why on earth was she wearing sunglasses?